-4 credits, not offered every term This course provides the opportunity for students to acquire the knowledge and skills needed to perform quality fillet and groove welds in all positions using the Shielded Metal Arc Welding (SMAW) process.
+This course provides the opportunity for students to acquire the knowledge and skills needed to perform quality fillet and groove welds in all positions using the Shielded Metal Arc Welding (SMAW) process.
 Advanced welding theory and procedures will also be included.
-Prerequisite: Pass WLD-111 or Pass WLD-111A and WLD-111B.
+Prerequisite: Pass WLD-111 or Pass WLD-111A and WLD-111B; or instructor consent.